Written by Clare Carlson, Grant Writing & Development

 - Keep a container in the kitchen to collect scraps, when the container is full empty it into your pile.
 Avoid sealing the container as this can lead to foul odors, instead partially seal the container or cover it with a cloth to keep odors in and fruit flies out.

 - Cutting, chopping, and crunching food scraps will increase their surface area, accelerating decomposition.
 But, too much cutting creates excessive moisture, so it is best to have a variety of sizes of scraps.

 Building and managing the pile

-- “Lasagna layering” is a popular method for layering a compost bin, the graphic below illustrates how a compost bin should look using this method.
+- “Lasagna layering” is a popular method for layering a compost bin.

 - Greens: most food waste, coffee grounds and filters, vegetables and fruits, egg shells, manures, grass

 - Browns: soiled napkins and paper plates, newspaper, leaves and straw, wood chips, yard debris

 - Meat, dairy, oily products, fatty products can be composted BUT they risk attracting pests and causing odors if not managed properly (compost them only if you’re experienced)

 Carr, Rick.
 “Backyard Composting Basics”.
 Rodale Institute, 4 Jan 2019. https://rodaleinstitute.org/blog/backyard-composting-basics-a-cheatsheet/.